TheSGJ/nextjs-toploader/README.md

 }
 ```

-### Usage with React, Vite React or any other React based component
+### Usage with React, Vite React or any other React Based Framework

 For rendering add `<NextTopLoader />` to your `return()` inside the <Router><Router/> component in `App()` in your App.js: